-- The Urban Gardens Company (3009 S. Prospect Ave., Champaign): Watch their flags and signs as you drive by on Prospect to see what might be stocked at their roadside stand on any given day during the growing season.
-They grow flowers, produce, and herbs “IN & FOR the Champaign-Urbana-Savoy community,” steps from their roadside stand.
-Pay using their cash lockbox onsite, and follow them on Facebook so you know when to drive by.
-This stand does seem to be the main outlet for distributing what’s grown here — it doesn’t get much more homegrown than that.
+- The Urban Gardens Company (3009 S. Prospect Ave., Champaign): Watch its flags and signs as you drive by on Prospect to see what might be stocked at its roadside stand on any given day during the growing season.
+It grows flowers, produce, and herbs “IN & FOR the Champaign-Urbana-Savoy community,” steps from its roadside stand.
+Pay using its cash lockbox onsite or with Venmo, and follow it on Facebook so you know when to drive by.
+This stand is the main outlet for distributing what’s grown here — it doesn’t get much more homegrown than that.

 - Delight Flower Farm (driveway entrance to farm, 1472 County Road 500 E., Champaign): Follow on Facebook to see what is available at its farmstand: seasonal bouquets (wrapped and in vases), farm-grown teas, floral bath salts, eggs, veggies, or other farm-made goods.
 “The farmstand is open seasonally, spring-fall, Thursday-Saturday from 10 a.m.-6 p.m., and closed for inclement weather.”
 Sells at the Urbana market, as well as supplying several local retail outlets.

 - Curtis Orchard & Pumpkin Patch (3902 S. Duncan Road, Champaign): Imagine a farm stand contained within a larger country store contained within an “entertainment farm,” which is how Curtis Orchard bills itself.
 Although it is unlike any other farm stand on our list, it fits the description of offering fresh seasonal produce on a seasonal basis (open from July to December).
-Depending on the week, you may find “just” apples to buy — 30+ different varieties listed for 2022, some of which you can pick yourself — or you may find fresh sweet corn, peaches, tomatoes, melon, squash, peppers, and more.
+Depending on the week, you may find “just” apples to buy — 30+ different varieties were listed for 2022, some of which you can pick yourself — or you may find fresh sweet corn, peaches, tomatoes, melon, squash, peppers, and more.
 (The fresh donuts, apple cider, and honey are a bonus!)
-New for 2022: Oberweis ice cream in the store.
 Goats and kittens sadly not for sale.

 Some farm stands have regular schedules and “city” locations.
 These are most handy for people who enjoy predictability but don’t enjoy market crowds.
 Remember they are still seasonal businesses by definition, and bad harvests or bad weather (or bad luck) may interfere with these schedules.

-- Monday-Saturday in Rantoul, 10 a.m. to 5 p.m. or sold out — “Rt 136 across from Dairy Queen (1040 Klein Ave.)
+- Its stand in Rantoul is closest to C-U. Depending on availability it operates Monday-Saturday, 10 a.m. to 5 p.m. or sold out — “Rt 136 across from Dairy Queen (1040 Klein Ave.)
 Rantoul Historical Society parking lot.”
-Check Facebook for updates during sweet corn season for times, and when it is sold out.
+Check Facebook for updates during sweet corn season.

 Let us know if there’s a farm stand we should add to this list!